The Heart of the Queen

-Das Herz der Königin (The Heart of the Queen) is a 1940 German historical film, making selective use of the life story of Mary, Queen of Scots, and her execution by Queen Elizabeth I for anti-English and pro-Scottish propaganda, in the context of the Second World War going on at the time.
+The Heart of the Queen (Das Herz der Königin) is a 1940 German historical film, making selective use of the life story of Mary, Queen of Scots, and her execution by Queen Elizabeth I for anti-English and pro-Scottish propaganda, in the context of the Second World War going on at the time.

 It was shot at the Tempelhof Studios in Berlin.
 The film's sets were designed by the art director Walter Haag.

 Plot

 The film starts with Mary Stuart, Queen of Scots, held prisoner in Fotheringhay Castle, awaiting the final judgment in her case, which is expected within a few hours.
 Soon she finds out that the Royal Court has sentenced her, with the assent of Queen Elizabeth I, to be executed on the scaffold on the following day.
 She breaks down and remembers the events leading to her now imminent death.
 The bulk of the film consists of this flashback.

 The young Mary arrives from France to Scotland, as the lawful queen of Scots, only to encounter a strong opposition.
 Her half-brother, Jacob Stuart, who had ruled the country until then, asserts that a woman is incapable of ruling the "rough" and "male" land of Scotland and that she should have remained in "feminine" France.
 The lords, headed by Lord Bothwell, face Mary Stuart critically.
 Moreover, immediately upon her arrival, Mary faces an assassination attempt with poisoned wine by Johanna (Jean) Gordon, whose Clan Gordon was at feud with the Stuarts for many years.

 Members of the Privy Council, whom Mary summons to deal with the first political decisions to be announced, do not show up.
 The only one present is Jacob Stuart, who tears up the document presented for his signature.
 When the queen is alone again, Lord Bothwell arrives and confesses that he had fallen in love with her.
 Mary Stuart orders him arrested for insulting the queen, even though she is impressed by his demeanor.

 Meanwhile, Queen Elizabeth I, angered that with a lawful Catholic queen taking over Scotland will limit her influence there and threaten her right to the throne in England, sends to Scotland her confidant Henry Darnley, who is both an English peer and a Scottish lord, to spy for her and to raise the population against Mary Stuart.

 Nevertheless, Darnley falls in love with Queen Mary and leads her to Lord Bothwell's castle, where the Scottish lords meet secretly to plot the queen's deposition.
 Mary ventures alone into the meeting and becomes imprisoned.

 She is released the next day, but only after having been made to swear an oath that she would marry a Scot.
 Mary Stuart's choice falls on Lord Bothwell, whom she believes to be still in captivity.
 It turns out, however, that he had fled with Jean Gordon and has married her.
 The two of them raise an army with the aim of overthrowing Mary.
 Jean wants revenge on the queen and the Stuarts, and Lord Bothwell wants power.